 BetMGM remains the leading operator in the new Ontario online poker market despite the recent launch of PokerStars, pokerfuse can exclusively reveal.

 The pair are very close in traffic, and PokerStars Ontario could take the lead in the coming days.
-Still, it is a strong showing from BetMGM Poker Ontario, which has no history of operating in the Canadian markets — and shows it has no plans to give up the market lead without a fight.
+Still, it is a strong showing from the BetMGM Poker Ontario real money platform, which has no history of operating in the Canadian markets — and shows it has no plans to give up the market lead without a fight.

 In fact, BetMGM Ontario, which also hosts skins partypoker and bwin on its player pool, has seen its traffic grow since PokerStars Ontario launched on June 29.
 The average number of concurrent cash game seats is up from 135 to 145, the latest numbers from industry monitor GameIntel, available on the PRO Data platform, show.